MathewsJose/charging-service/README.md

     -   The request is forwarded to RabbitMQ.

     -   The internal authorization service processes the request and makes a decision.

-4.  **Callback**:

-    -   The result is sent to the provided callback URL.

-5.  **Persistence**:

-    -   The decision is stored in the H2 database for debugging.

 * * * * *